centreon/centreon-documentation/en/alerts-notifications/manage-alerts.md

 ![image](assets/alerts/comment.png)

 * The **Host Name** field defines the host concerned by the comment.
-* If you have chosen to add a comment to a **Service**, the Service field can be used to select the service concerned by the comment.
+* If you have chosen to add a comment to a service, the **Service** field can be used to select the service concerned by the comment.
 * If the **Persistent** box is checked, the comment will be maintained in the event of a restart of the scheduler.
 * The **Comments** field contains the comment itself.